febyknia/Traffic-Light/README.md

  digitalWrite(red, LOW);
 }
 ```
-For more details, please follow the implementation steps in the project report.
+For more details, please follow the implementation steps in the traffic light report.